 Manchester is a northern powerhouse of a city that's always worth a visit.
-Home to the annual LGBT festival Manchester Pride and Manchester Food and Drink Festival, the region is also preparing for the launch of RHS Garden Bridgewater in summer 2020, a ground-breaking gardening project that is set to transform one of Salford’s historic spaces.
+Home to the annual LGBTQ+ festival Manchester Pride and Manchester Food and Drink Festival, the region is also preparing for the launch of RHS Garden Bridgewater in summer 2020, a ground-breaking gardening project that is set to transform one of Salford’s historic spaces.

 Manchester Arndale is Britain's largest city-centre shopping complex, with over 200 stores representing all the big brands.
 The city's Northern Quarter is known for its alternative outlook, and is home to independent shops, cafés, bars and cultural spaces.
-Significant new quarters include NOMA, with its landmark office buildings, and MediaCityUK in Salford, Greater Manchester, whose TV studios are home to shows including BBC Breakfast and legendary soap opera Coronation Street, as well as cultural attractions including the Imperial War Museum North and The Lowry arts centre.
+Significant new quarters include NOMA, with its landmark office buildings, and MediaCityUK in Salford, Greater Manchester, that's TV studios are home to shows including BBC Breakfast and legendary soap opera Coronation Street, as well as cultural attractions including the Imperial War Museum North and The Lowry arts centre.

 10:00 Fall in love with art

 Transformed and extended thanks to a £15 million development project, start your day by discovering the vast selection of incredible artwork at the The Whitworth.
 Its collection includes historic fine art by the likes of William Blake and Dante Gabriel Rossetti, contemporary art and sculpture, plus an internationally renowned textile collection of 20,000 pieces dating from the third century to the present.